Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

-Children, adult consumers and workers in specific industries are at risk of exposure to asbestos-contaminated talcum powder.
-Tests as recent as 2018 and as far back as 2000 have revealed asbestos-contaminated talcum powder in children’s toys and makeup.
+Children, adult consumers and workers in specific industries remain at risk of exposure to asbestos-contaminated talcum powder.
+Tests as recent as 2018 and as far back as 2000 have revealed asbestos-contaminated talcum powder in kid’s toys and makeup.
+In 2024, testing showed asbestos in Dynacare brand baby powder.

-Hairdressers, barbers and their family members are at risk of exposure to cosmetic-grade talcum powder used to prevent chafing and irritation after haircuts.
+Hairdressers, barbers and their family members are at risk of exposure to cosmetic-grade talcum powder.
+It is used to prevent chafing and irritation after haircuts.

-Talc is a filler in ceramics and can improve thermal shock resistance to provide strength after the firing process.
+Talc is a filler in ceramics.
+It improves thermal shock resistance.
+This gives strength after firing.

 Contaminated toys have included crayons, modeling clay and amateur crime lab kits.
 Contaminated children’s makeup was sold at Justice and Claire’s stores.

-Contaminated talcum powder risk for adults primarily comes from cosmetics and personal care products, including makeup, body powders and shaving products.
+Adults are at risk of contaminated talcum powder.
+It mainly comes from cosmetics and personal care products.
+These include makeup, body powders and shaving products.

 In paint, talc offers a layer of weather and corrosion resistance.

 Anyone who has used talc consistently for many years, or has a known history of asbestos exposure, should talk with their doctor at the first sign of any respiratory symptoms.
-Additionally, you may want to seek the opinion of a mesothelioma specialist or a pulmonologist with experience in asbestos-related diseases.
+Also, you may want to see a mesothelioma specialist or a pulmonologist who treats asbestos diseases.

-In 2022, the company announced it would also halt all sales of the talc-based version worldwide.
+In 2022, J&J announced it would halt all sales of talc-based baby powder worldwide.
 This was a reversal of J&J’s previously announced plan to continue international sales of talc-based baby powder because demand remained high.

-The decision to end sales of its talc-based baby powder followed reports from the U.S. Food and Drug Administration in 2019 about asbestos contamination in a bottle of Johnson’s Baby Powder.
+Ending sales of its talc-based baby powder followed a contamination scandal.
+The U.S. Food and Drug Administration found asbestos in a bottle of Johnson’s Baby Powder in 2019.
 This report forced the company to issue a recall of the batch associated with the bottle.

-In June 2024, Johnson & Johnson offered to pay $700 million to settle an investigation 42 U.S. states and Washington, D.C. initiated against the drugmaker.
-State officials accused J&J of misleading marketing practices against the public claiming its talc-based products, including its popular Johnson’s Baby Powder, were safe.
+In June 2024, J&J offered to pay $700 million to settle an investigation initiated by 42 U.S. states and Washington, D.C.
+State officials accused J&J of misleading marketing practices claiming its talc products, including Johnson’s Baby Powder, were safe.

-If approved, the agreement would resolve accusations that J&J misled consumers.
+The agreement resolves accusations that J&J misled consumers.
 Johnson & Johnson admits no wrongdoing and denies violating the law.
-J&J faces more than 60,000 lawsuits with claims that its talc-based products were contaminated with asbestos, leading to cases of mesothelioma and ovarian cancer.
+They claim its talc-based products were contaminated with asbestos, leading to cases of mesothelioma and ovarian cancer.

 Talc products containing asbestos have included personal hygiene products, cosmetics, children’s toys and industrial talc products.
 Talc is a common ingredient in many home and industrial goods.
 The most widely used consumer talc product is talcum powder.